egor-lopatin/icubesmart-wireless-control/README.md

 ## Configuration

-Please use config.h file to customize pins and pass WIFI credentials.
+Please use config.h file to customize pins and pass WI-FI credentials.
 The sample configuration is provided in the `config.h.sample` file.